0oeee/manual-qa-projects/CONTRIBUTING.md

-# How to add a new project or new tests
+# Form for new test

 ## Adding a brand-new project